-Sonja Ratkay is currently living & working in Tiohtià:ke or Montréal.
+Sonja Ratkay is currently living & working in Tiohtià:ke/ Montréal.

 contact: